eduardodiasm/python-bot-for-whatsapp-congratulations/README.md

 $ python script.py
 ```

-Remember that you should be inside the repository path.
+Remember that you should be inside the root of the repository path.

 ### Todos!